Skip navigation

 Causes

-Mutations in many genes can cause congenital myasthenic syndrome.
-Mutations in the CHRNE gene are responsible for more than half of all cases.
-A large number of cases are also caused by mutations in the RAPSN, CHAT, COLQ, and DOK7 genes.
-All of these genes provide instructions for producing proteins that are involved in the normal function of the neuromuscular junction.
-The neuromuscular junction is the area between the ends of nerve cells and muscle cells where signals are relayed to trigger muscle movement.
+All of the genes that are associated with congenital myasthenic syndromes provide instructions for producing proteins that are involved in the normal function of the neuromuscular junction.
+The neuromuscular junction is the area between nerve cells and muscle cells where signals are passed on to trigger muscle movement.

 Inheritance

-This condition is most commonly inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Congenital myasthenia syndromes are usually inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorders.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the conditions.

 Other Names for This Condition